fleet-actions/ec2-runner-pool-manager/docs/architecture/overview.md

 For redundancy, the instance itself observes its own lifetime.
 If it sees that it has expired, it and issues a termination command directly to AWS to terminate itself.

-??? note "Sequence Diagram for Refresh Worker Terminating Expired Instance/s"
+??? note "~A Closer Look :mag:~ When does the Refresh Worker terminate expired instance/s :zap:"
     ```mermaid
     sequenceDiagram
         participant Refresh_Worker as "Refresh (Controlplane)"